A Guide to Eating with Kids in Greece

 Greek kolokithakia appetizer

-• Kolokithakia – these lightly-fried zucchini chips are possibly better than a potato chip.
+• Kolokithakia – lightly-fried zucchini chips that possibly taste better than a potato chip.
+Always a hit.

 • Tomatokeftedes (tomato balls / fritters) and kolokithokeftedes (zucchini balls / fritters) – more fried vegetables that taste un-vegetable-like.
 Try it at home with this baked, not fried, recipe that’s hard to mess up, even for me.